Nicolae Ceaușescu: Death

 Later that day, the execution was also shown on Romanian television.
-The hasty show trial and the images of the dead Ceaușescus were videotaped and the footage released in numerous Western countries two days after the execution.
+The hasty show trial and the images of the executed Ceaușescus were videotaped and the footage released in numerous Western countries two days after the execution.

 The manner in which the trial was conducted has been criticised.
 However, Ion Iliescu, Romania's provisional president, said in 2009 that the trial was "quite shameful, but necessary" in order to end the state of near-anarchy that had gripped the country in the three days since the Ceaușescus fled Bucharest.
 Similarly, Victor Stănculescu, who had been defence minister before going over to the revolution, said, in 2009, that the alternative would have been seeing the Ceaușescus lynched on the streets of Bucharest.

 The Ceaușescus were the last people to be executed in Romania before the abolition of capital punishment on 7 January 1990.

 Nicolae and Elena Ceaușescu were originally buried in simple graves at Ghencea Cemetery, in Bucharest, on opposite sides of a path; their graves were often decorated with flowers and symbols of communist rule.
-In April 2007, their son, Valentin Ceaușescu, lost an appeal for an investigation into whether the graves were genuine.
+In April 2007, their son Valentin Ceaușescu lost an appeal for an investigation into whether the graves were genuine.
 Upon his death in 1996, the younger son, Nicu, was buried nearby in the same cemetery.
 According to the Jurnalul Național, requests were made by the Ceaușescus' daughter, Zoia, and by supporters of their political views, to move their remains to mausoleums or to purpose-built churches.
 These demands were denied by the government.